 - Homework assignments takes up the better part of their afternoons, evenings and, even, weekends?

-Your child might benefit from homework club, as so many of our own Xavier Educational Academy students and students from dozens of other schools have.
+Your child might benefit from homework club, as so many of our own Xavier Academy students and students from dozens of other schools have.

 Homework club helps students achieve more academically by: